Verónica Ravenna: Career

-She qualified for the 2018 Winter Olympics hosted in Pyeongchang, South Korea after a quota place was released.
+Ravenna qualified for the 2018 Winter Olympics hosted in Pyeongchang, South Korea after a quota place was released.
 She competed for the first time in the women's singles event in Luge.
-Verónica was the second Argentine woman to compete in luge in an Olympic Games, after the participation of Michelle Despain in the 2006 Winter Olympics.
+She was the second Argentine woman to compete in luge in an Olympic Games, after the participation of Michelle Despain in the 2006 Winter Olympics.
 At 19 years old, she was the youngest of the Argentine delegation and the only one that competed in an ice sport.
-She finished in the 24th place, the same rank than her predecessor, Michelle Despain, achieved during the 2006 Winter Olympics in Turin, Italy.
+She finished in 24th place, the same rank that her predecessor, Michelle Despain, achieved during the 2006 Winter Olympics in Turin, Italy.